Nightmare-MMO/Nightmare-MMO/README.md

-# Nightmare 317 Relaunch
+# Nightmare MMO Relaunch

-Welcome to the official relaunch of **Nightmare 317** — a retro-inspired MMORPG project focused on bringing back classic online RPG gameplay with modern improvements, active development, and a dedicated community.
+Welcome to the official relaunch of **Nightmare MMO** — a retro-inspired MMORPG project focused on bringing back classic online RPG gameplay with modern improvements, active development, and a dedicated community.

-Built for players who miss the golden era of MMORPGs, Nightmare 317 aims to deliver:
+Built for players who miss the golden era of MMORPGs, Nightmare MMO aims to deliver:

 * Open-world exploration
 * Classic RPG progression